 EDR Bypass Techniques

 Adversaries impair or neutralize EDR/AV products before executing their primary payload to prevent detection and response.
-Techniques span from user-mode API unhooking (removing hooks EDRs inject into ntdll.dll) through kernel-level driver exploitation (BYOVD — Bring Your Own Vulnerable Driver) to direct process termination of security tools.
-Despite the diversity of techniques, the chokepoint is invariant: admin/SYSTEM privileges are always required, and the bypass mechanism always produces a kernel-observable artifact — a driver load event, a VirtualProtect call against protected system memory, or direct termination of a security process.
+Techniques span from user-mode API unhooking (removing hooks EDRs inject into ntdll.dll) through kernel-level driver exploitation (BYOVD, Bring Your Own Vulnerable Driver) to direct process termination of security tools.
+Despite the diversity of techniques, the chokepoint is invariant: admin/SYSTEM privileges are always required, and the bypass mechanism always produces a kernel-observable artifact.
+This is a driver load event, a VirtualProtect call against protected system memory, or direct termination of a security process.
 As of 2024, approximately 48% of high-severity ransomware attacks incorporate purpose-built EDR disablement (Cisco Talos).
 BYOVD has become a de facto phase in major ransomware deployment chains.

 - Admin or SYSTEM privileges on target system (required without exception)